decaporg/decap-cms/website/content/docs/configuration-options.md

 ## Disable search

-When a collection has a lot of entries, the search functionality can sometimes make too many requests and hit the GitHub API limit.
+The search functionality makes a request for each entry in the collection.
+If there are lots of entries, it can hit the GitHub API request limit.
 Until a better solution for this problem is found, setting this option to false will hide the search.

 Defaults to `true`